 It's hard, we know, but the time is nearly here where we wave a reluctant goodbye to the summer for another year.
 But it's not all dark nights and balding trees ahead - autumn is prime time for some kitchen therapy.
 The glorious crop of September includes blackberries, beetroot, tomatoes and plums, all of which are perfect for cramming into jars to last the winter.
 Good Food magazine's editorial assistant Holly Brooke-Smith has selected her top 12 tools for making jams, chutneys and pickles.

 Avoid a disaster by measuring your ingredients to the dot - sugar levels are particularly important when jamming.
-This shapely design will fit in with most kitchens.
+Ensure accuracy with every recipe by investing in a pair of electronic scales.

 Give yourself plenty of room for maneuver with a large pan - this one holds up to two gallons of liquid.
 A maslin pan has a spout, carry handle and measuring gauge and can also be used for stock.